sutd-visual-computing-group/dag-gans/pytorch/README.md

 ## How to use

 Our pytorch module is easily integrated into any GAN models with three following simple steps.
-We use this wgan-gp pytorch code to illustrate: [https://github.com/caogang/wgan-gp](https://github.com/caogang/wgan-gp)
+We use this [wgan-gp pytorch code](https://github.com/caogang/wgan-gp) for illustration.

 ### Pytorch